rizac/eGSIM/egsim/management/commands/README.md

 ### How to extend / create custom commands

 #### Extending existing commands

-The two commands `reg2db` and `gsimsel2db` can be extended when new input data is available (new regionalizations and gsim selections, respectively) in order to include it in the database and make it available in eGSIM.
+The two commands `reg2db` and `gsimsel2db` are specifically designed to handle easily the addition in the eGSIM database of new input data in the future (new regionalizations and gsim selections, respectively).
 See the documentation in the two modules (`reg2db.py` and `gsimsel2db.py`) for details